All American Boys: Plot

-The book follows two characters, Rashad Butler and Quinn, as they navigate racism.
-The novel switches between the perspective of a black boy, Rashad, written by Jason Reynolds, and a white boy, Quinn, written by Brendan Kiely.
-Rashad is a 16-year-old who is assaulted by a white police officer in a convenience store when he is misinterpreted as a thief.
-Quinn, a family friend to the officer, is a witness to the incident.
+The book follows two characters, Rashad Butler and Quinn Collins, as they navigate racism; Rashad, written by Jason Reynolds, is a black boy who was beaten by a policeman when he was believed to be stealing, and ends up absent from school due to injuries, with his case becoming controversial throughout his neighborhood.
+Quinn, written by Brendan Kiely, is a white boy in the same grade and the same age as Rashad, who is a family friend to the officer, and is a witness to the incident.

 Analysis

 Educational uses

-According to professor Luke Rodesiler’s suggested lesson plan concerning All American Boys, the novel provides educators with many opportunities to discuss current social and political issues including police violence, racism, athletes as activists, and protesting.
+According to professor Luke Rodesiler's suggested lesson plan concerning All American Boys, the novel provides educators with many opportunities to discuss current social and political issues including police violence, racism, athletes as activists, and protesting.
 Rodesiler recommends that educators have their students complete projects such as researching incidents of police violence and studying judicial rulings on student protests and police violence as a way to connect All American Boys to American society.
 High school teachers Jody Pollock and Tashema Spence-Davis provide a model to incorporate All American Boys into a curriculum to increase students’ understanding of socio-political issues.
 This novel helped uplift their majority-minority and marginalized students by initiating conversations about racial bias and equity.
 As Rodesiler explains, teachers can frame discussion questions around each issue, prompting students to identify social justice issues throughout the novel, and connect them to current-day America.